Easy Pumpkin Spice Syrup

-If you’re anything like us, once fall hits it’s all about the pumpkin-flavored treats.
-And we love to keep this perfectly sweet homemade pumpkin spice syrup on hand for whenever we need a fix.
-It’s great for adding a little flavor and spice to coffees, lattes, baked goods, or even stirring into some milk for a quick pumpkin spice steamer.
+If you’re anything like us, once fall hits, it’s all about the pumpkin-flavored treats.
+And we love to keep this perfectly sweet homemade pumpkin spice syrup on hand whenever we need a fix.
+It’s great for adding a little flavor and spice to coffees, lattes, and baked goods or even stirring into some milk for a quick pumpkin spice steamer.

 Requiring just a few simple ingredients, it’s also really easy to make and only takes about 20 minutes from start to finish.
 Plus, it tastes so much better than anything you can buy in the store.